holepunchto/pear-docs/reference/api.md

 Versions object.
 Pear versions are objects with the shape `{ fork <Integer>, length <Integer>, key <Buffer> }`.

-The `key` is a Buffer of the launch key.
+The `key` is a Buffer of the run key.
 The `length` is the size of the relevant Hypercore.
 The `fork` property is determined by data truncation.

 These three properties together are a unique identifier for the entire state of both applications and the Pear platform.